How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 Level 4: Philosophizing

-The are 2 main reasons we experience such talks as more deep and connective:
+The are 2 main reasons we experience such talks as more deep and connective, despite being about external things:

 1. When philosophizing, we go on an exploration of reality together (instead of 1 person sharing stories and 1 person listening).